dob71/x2swn/README.md

 for more information about the installation of the Python dependencies and look at the end of the slic3r/README.markdown for instructions on how to run Slic3r from sources.
-You can ignore this and the following information if using the binary package of the X2SW bundle or the installer.
+You can ignore this and the following information if using the binary package or the installer.

 For running the x2Profiler from sources install Dulwich v0.8.5 or later: http://www.samba.org/~jelmer/dulwich/